Sixth generation of video game consoles: Bits and system power

 Bit ratings for consoles largely fell by the wayside after the fifth generation (32/64-bit) era.
 The number of "bits" cited in console names referred to the CPU word size, but there was little to be gained from increasing the word size much beyond 32 bits; performance depended on other factors, such as central processing unit speed, graphics processing unit speed, channel capacity, data storage size, and memory speed, latency, and size.

 The importance of the number of bits in the modern console gaming market has thus decreased due to the use of components that process data in varying word sizes.
 Previously, console manufacturers advertised the "n-bit talk" to overemphasize the hardware capabilities of their system.
 The Dreamcast and the PlayStation 2 were the last systems to use the term "128-bit" in their marketing to describe their capability.

 It is not easy to compare the relative "power" of the different systems.
 Having a larger CPU word size does not necessarily make one console more powerful than another.
 Likewise, the operating frequency (clock rate, measured in terms of Hertz) of a system's CPU is not an accurate measure of performance either, except between systems of the same or similar architecture.

 The Microsoft Xbox uses a 32-bit (general purpose) CISC x86 architecture CPU, with an instruction set equal to that of the Coppermine core Mobile Celeron, though it has less cache (128 kB) than the PC equivalent.
 It has 64 MB RAM (shared) and runs at 733 MHz.
 Because the Pentium 3 introduced SSE, the Xbox also had 128-bit SIMD capabilities.
-Its NV2A GPU, which is very similar to the GeForce 3 Series of desktop GPUs, makes it the only console in its time with traditional vertex and pixel shaders.
+Its NV2A GPU, which is very similar to the GeForce 3 series of desktop GPUs, makes it the only console in its time with traditional vertex and pixel shaders.

-The Nintendo GameCube's IBM Gekko PowerPC CPU runs at 485 MHz, while its "Flipper" graphics processor is comparable to the original ATI Radeon, and it has 43 MB of non-unified memory (24 MB of 1T-SRAM, 3 MB embedded 1T-SRAM, and 16 MB DRAM).
-The GameCube supports Dolby Pro Logic II.
+The GameCube's CPU is a PowerPC CPU codenamed Gekko that runs at 485 MHz and was built by IBM.
+Its graphics processor, codenamed "Flipper", is comparable to the original ATI Radeon.
+The console has 43 MB of non-unified memory (24 MB of 1T-SRAM, 3 MB embedded 1T-SRAM, and 16 MB DRAM).